jclagache/spring-data-mybatis/README.md

 The primary goal of the [Spring Data](http://www.springsource.org/spring-data) project is to make it easier to build Spring-powered applications that use data access technologies.
 This module deals with enhanced support for [MyBatis](https://code.google.com/p/mybatis/) based data access layers.

 ## Features ##
-This project define a `MyBatisRepository` base interface  :
+This project defines a `MyBatisRepository` base interface  :

 ```java
 public interface MyBatisRepository<T, ID extends Serializable> extends Repository<T, ID> {